tadeck/color.js/README.md

 # color.js

 color.js is a simple JavaScript color library.
-It's designed to be complete, flexible, error-free, well-documented and fast.
+It's designed to be complete, flexible, error-free, fast, dependency-free and well-documented.

 color.js is open source and is released under the [MIT License](http://en.wikipedia.org/wiki/MIT_License "MIT License").